weynandk/info_threefold/src/token/tokenomics/tokenomics.md

 Step 1.
 Farmers rent capacity to the ThreeFold Grid and get TFTs in return.

 Step 2.
-Farmers exchange their tfts for other crypto or fiat currencies.
-Users exchange their fiat or crypto currencies for tfts.
+Farmers exchange their TFTs for other crypto or fiat currencies.
+Users exchange their fiat or crypto currencies for TFTs.

 Step 3.
-Users reserve capacity with tfts, they pay farmers and part goes to the foundation.
+Users reserve capacity with TFTs, they pay farmers and part goes to the foundation.

+Step 4.
+Grid provides the reserved capacity to the user and the user can deploy the workload.

 # Earning Tokens